vladimir1284/micropython-modbus/USAGE.md

 ```

 The unittests are executed during the building process.
 It will exit with a
-non-zero status on a unittest failure.
+non-zero status in case of a unittest failure.

-The return value can be collected by `echo $?`, which will be either `0` in
+The return value can be collected by `echo $?` (on Linux based systems), which
-case all tests passed, or `1` if one or multiple tests failed.
+will be either `0` in case all tests passed, or `1` if one or multiple tests
+failed.

 #### Docker compose

 The following command uses the setup defined in the `docker-compose.yaml` file
 to act as two MicroPython devices communicating via TCP.
 The container
 `micropython-host` defined by `Dockerfile.host` acts as host and sets/gets
-data from the client as defined by `tcp_host_example.py`.
+data at/from the client as defined by `tcp_host_example.py`.
 On the other hand
 the container `micropython-client` defined by `Dockerfile.client` acts as
 client and provides data for the host as defined by `tcp_client_example.py`.
 The port defined in `tcp_host_example.py` and `tcp_client_example.py` has to